As every client is an individual so are their goals and aspirations. Here they tell of their own journeys.

 Case Management - Saeed's Story

-Rehabilitation Solutions - Jamie's Story
+Case Management - Jamie's Story

-"It is a real privilege to work with Jamie and his family to help them work towards their goals.
+It is a real privilege to work with Jamie and his family to help them work towards their goals.
 We learn and grow together"

 He works closely with a neurologist which has meant that his epilepsy is almost completely under control.
 Eliot also arranges bi-annual team meetings for Jamie, his family and his support workers to get together, review Jamie’s progress from the past six months, and set goals for the next.